Kropyvnytskyi: Soviet period

-Prallel to the Biayanka river, new streets were formed in the settlement of Balka.
-New quarters have grown in the village.
-Kushchevka, Novo-Alekseevka.
+Parallel to the Biayanka river, new streets were formed in the settlement of Balka.
+New quarters have grown in the village, such as Kushchevka and Novo-Alekseevka.
 Former village Balashovka merged with the city and organically entered its planning structure.
 In 1930, a general plan for the development of the city was developed.
 According to this plan, on the site of the square in front of the former town hall, the main square of the city was formed with a monument to Kirov in its center.
 In the 50s, The construction of 2-storey buildings began in the areas of Lunacharskogo and Mira streets.
 Also in the late 40s - early 50s.
 3, 5-storey houses are being built on the Marksa Street.
 From the 60s, construction of massive housing estates was commenced, with Cheryomushki located in the south-west of the city being first such district, designed according to the plan of architect A.A.
 Sidorenko.
 Such housing estate was constructed also in Novo-Nikolaevka District.
 New master plan for the city was developed by the Kharkiv Institute Ukrgorstroyproekt, taking into account the placement of a residential multi-storey buildings in the new territories of the south-west.
 New residential areas were built along Heroyev Ukrainy Street (formerly Volkova Street).
 In the 60s, the industrial district along Balashovsky district was developed.